top of page

 Catherine Palusci has been a violist with the Loudoun Symphony Orchestra since 1999, with a five-year hiatus to Texas.
 She has served as a Board member for the last two years.

 Loving every minute of her beginner orchestra in the public school system in Plano, Texas, she eventually moved on to viola to fill its need, for the last 35 years.
 While in Texas, she performed in the Allen Philharmonic for six seasons.
 In addition to performing with the LSO, she also plays viola in the ProArte Chamber Orchestra (PACO) of Greater Washington DC, and the DC Strings Workshop.
-She enjoys being a part of the worship team at her church, King’s Cross.

 Catherine happily calls Ashburn her home, where she maintains a private viola and violin studio.
 She also enjoys providing sectional instruction for young string players of various levels throughout Loudoun County schools.